ikhsannur1996/data-formating-and-regex/README.md

 SELECT 'invoice123' ~ '\d+$' AS ends_with_number;
 ```
 - **Explanation**: Checks if the string ends with a number.
 Returns `TRUE`.

----

-This comprehensive guide should provide a clear understanding of PostgreSQL data formatting and regex usage.
-If you need further examples or explanations, feel free to ask!

 ### 17. Match Phone Number Format